 I've created a list of Hypnosis Frequently Asked Questions for you below.

-For full information on fees, session length and what to expect, go to Book a session.
+For full information on fees, session length and what to expect, go to Book sessions.

 What is hypnosis?

 Hypnosis is a natural state of relaxation we enter into every day — while we’re reading, watching TV, falling asleep, waking up, and daydreaming.
 It is a state of highly focused attention.
 Being in hypnosis is incredibly relaxing and usually brings a sense of peace and well-being.

 The state of hypnosis is essentially the same state of mind individuals often strive for during meditation.
 What is the difference?
 In meditation, one generally seeks to clear the mind of all thoughts while in the clear and focused state; whereas in hypnosis, one is generally there to use the power of that state for a specific therapeutic purpose.

 Will I be awake and fully aware of the process or will I go into a dream like/trance state?

 Hypnosis is a spectrum with different depths.
 There are lighter and medium states, which is like having your eyes closed, being deeply relaxed, and being in a state of rich visualization, but some people do go deeper.
 However, you are always aware of where you are and the situation and you are always in control.
 See also 'How deep will I go?' below.